VincentCordobes/prep/README.md

-# 🙇‍♂️ spaced-repetition
+# 🙇‍♂️ rehearsal

-> Learn new skills based on the spaced repetition idea
+> Learn new skills based on the spaced repetition principle